 - Once your daughter is completely comfortable in the position, ask her to hold the tampon from the middle with her strong hand.
 Tell her to look for the place where the smaller inner tube enters, the larger outer tube.
 She should be able to spot the string and place it in a direction facing away from her body.

-- Ask her to use her other hand to open very gently the labia majora or folds around her vaginal opening.
-Once she can do so, ask her to hold the tampon in the vaginal opening.
+- Ask her to use her other hand to open gently the labia majora or folds around her introitus.
+Once she can do so, ask her to hold the tampon into it.

 - Ask her to push the tampon gently through the opening.
 Using a tampon may be a little uncomfortable for your daughter initially, but tell her that getting stressed or panicking will aggravate her discomfort.
 While pushing the tampon in, ask your daughter to direct it towards her back.